ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After that, and in order to continue communicating with the RS, the client MUST perform the following actions.

-1. The client requests a new access token to the AS, as defined in {{sec-c-as-comm}}.
+1. The client requests a new access token T_NEW to the AS, as defined in {{sec-c-as-comm}}.
 In particular, when sending the Access Token Request as defined in {{sec-c-as-token-endpoint}}, the client specifies:

    * The current Group Identifier of the OSCORE group, as value of the 'context_id' parameter.